-Finally, we present in Fig.~\ref{fig:cov_psiP} the frequency dependence of the mixed-covariances $\varpsiPij$ (Eq.~\eqref{eq:covpsiiPj}).
-This graph confirms that the 143 channel behaves differently from the 217 and 100\GHz\ channels, possibly indicating a contamination by CO emission in the latter channels (see our discussion in Sect.~\ref{sec:discussion}).
-A first-order model (dashed line) based on fluctuations of the dust temperature $\varpsiPij = \aio^\T\ajo^\T \,\varTpsiP\left\langle P_0^2\right\rangle$ with $\varTpsiP \equiv \Cov\left(\Im\Wto,\Re\Wto\right)$ is not able to reproduce observations.
-A model based on fluctuations of $\beta$ fails as well.
-The frequency dependence of mixed-covariances $\varpsiPij$, together with the values of $\Im\,\varPcx_{ij}$ (Table~\ref{tab:P7}), should be analyzed more in depth.
-We leave this for a future work.
+Finally, Fig.~\ref{fig:cov_psiP} shows the frequency dependence of the mixed covariances $\varpsiPij$ (Eq.~\eqref{eq:covpsiiPj}).
+This graph confirms that the 143\GHz\ channel behaves differently from the 217 and 100\GHz\ channels, possibly indicating contamination by CO emission in these two channels (see Sect.~\ref{sec:discussion}).
+A first-order model (dashed line) based on fluctuations of the dust temperature, $\varpsiPij = \aio^\T\ajo^\T \,\varTpsiP\left\langle P_0^2\right\rangle$, with $\varTpsiP \equiv \Cov\left(\Im\Wto,\Re\Wto\right)$, cannot reproduce the observations.
+A model based on fluctuations in $\beta$ also fails.
+The frequency dependence of the mixed covariances $\varpsiPij$, together with the values of $\Im\,\varPcx_{ij}$ (Table~\ref{tab:P7}), warrants further detailed analysis.
+We defer this to future work.